Associate Professor of Biochemistry and Pathology, Faculty of Medicine & Health Sciences

 June Cheng: Research areas: Phage display technology; Isolation and characterization of diagnostic antibodies to virulence factors of E. coli O157:H7.

-Anastasios Spiliotopoulos: Research areas: Next generation phage display; Isolation of novel ligands against human ubiquitin specific proteases
+Anastasios Spiliotopoulos: Research areas: Next generation phage display; Isolation of novel ligands against human ubiquitin specific proteases and in immunoproteomics for the identification of biomarkers.

 Ibrahim Naqid: Research areas: Next generation phage display; Mapping antibody-mediated immune responses to Salmonella enterica infections